DebbyAsh/Screen-Time-vs-Wellbeing/README.md

 **The predictive question:** Can a machine learning model accurately predict a person's mental wellness index (0–100) from these measurable factors well enough to be practically useful?

 ## Dataset
-The dataset comprises of 15 variables
+The dataset used is a file downloaded from kaggle (MentalHealth.csv).
+It comprises of 15 variables
 |Field                           | Description                                               |
 |--------------------------------|-----------------------------------------------------------|
 |1. user_id                      |   Participant                                             |